christinalicence/crime_map/docs/README.md

 #### How to use Modal

-Their is a pop up modal which gives instructions on how to use the map and the features.
+There is a pop up modal which gives instructions on how to use the map and the features.

 ![Pop up modal with instructions for using the website](../assets/docs-images/help-modal-feature.png)